 - Almost 1 in 4 undergraduate women experiences sexual assault or misconduct.

 While sexual violence affects people of all genders and abilities, this study showed that students who identified as non-heterosexual, having a disability, or as transgender, nonbinary, or genderqueer, disproportionately experienced non-consensual sexual contact.

 Evidence-Informed Prevention Efforts

-In 2021, the OAGE is launching a new student course for violence prevention which has a more comprehensive curriculum and includes prevention education on:
+In 2021, the OAGE launched a new student course for violence prevention which has a more comprehensive curriculum and includes prevention education on: